Orbit-it/Aventura-ERP/README.md

 Aventura ERP is a Commercial Management project.
 Here are the main functions in the "Purchase" module in the views.py file located at: apps/home/views.py.

-This views.py file contains Django view functions for managing purchase requests, orders, and their approvals within the application.
+The views.py file contains Django view functions for managing purchase requests, orders, and their approvals within the application.
 Below is an overview of each function:

 1. send_demande(request)
 This function handles the submission of purchase requests.
 It retrieves items from a list associated with the user, creates corresponding Demande objects, and then deletes the items from the list.
 After submission, it redirects the user to the add demand page.